Who qualifies for a VA home loan? Requirements and eligibility

 The short answer: Active and former service members who meet basic service and property requirements are eligible for a VA mortgage.

 Eligibility standards on VA mortgages can vary depending on your branch of the armed forces and when you served.
 There’s no single set of qualifications that everyone needs to meet — someone who served in the National Guard during peacetime may face stricter eligibility requirements than an Army veteran who conducted a tour of duty in Afghanistan.
 Always check with the Department of Veterans Affairs to see what the VA loan requirements would be with your particular service record.

-If you’re a surviving spouse of a military member who was killed, injured or captured in the line of duty, you may also be eligible.
+If you’re a surviving spouse of a military member who was killed, injured or captured in the line of duty, you may also be eligible for VA-backed financing.
 To secure a VA loan as a surviving spouse, you’ll need to meet a few additional requirements:

 - You have not remarried.

 - Your spouse was killed in service or from a service-related disability.

 - Your spouse was missing in action or a prisoner of war for at least 90 days.